 Our results support and extend prior findings by showing that for a diverse class of models and a variety of tasks, models trained on partial inputs are strong.
 Next, we revisit the idea that these results indicate standard models trained on such datasets also relies on such heuristics.

 Next, we report the results of our \method{} on the different setups.
 Overall, the main trend we observe in our experiments is that \adj{} is data and setup specific.
-The results are summarized in Table \ref{tab:counterfactuals-dev} for the supervised textual tasks, Table \ref{tab:vr-counterfactuals} for the visual reasoning tasks, and Table \ref{tab:icl_counterfactual} for ICL classification tasks.\footnote{Due to space limitation, we show the results on a subset of all datasets, and the full results are presented in Figure \ref{tab:counterfactuals-dev} in the Appendix.}
+The results are summarized in Table \ref{tab:counterfactuals-dev-main} for the supervised textual tasks, Table \ref{tab:vr-counterfactuals} for the visual reasoning tasks, and Table \ref{tab:icl_counterfactual} for ICL classification tasks.\footnote{The full results are presented in the Appendix (Table \ref{tab:counterfactuals-dev}).}

 \paragraph{Supervised Models} Attentiveness scores are consistent across models, e.g., on RTE all models are highly attentive with average scores ranging from 97.0\% to 100\%.
 On the other hand, models trained on MNLI are much less attentive, with scores ranging from 46.9\% (T5-1.1-large) to 81.8\% (FLAN-T5-base).
 In the case of VLR, we test the attentiveness of models to both parts of the input, once to the image and once to the text.
 The results indicate that models are more attentive to the images, than to the texts.
 For instance, in VQA v2, when perturbing the images, BLIP achieves 65.1\%, but when perturbing the texts it gets 89.6\%.